hpi-schul-cloud/antivirus_check_service/README.md

 Create the folder `./secrets`.
 - Copy `./resources/config.template.yml` to `./secrets/config.yml`
-  Adjust the values in `< ... >`, this are username, passwords and other credentials.
+  Adjust the values in `< ... >`, these are username, passwords and other credentials.
   Follow the step below to get the `<virustotal-api-key>`.

 - Copy `./resources/rabbitmq-definitions.template.json` to `./secrets/rabbitmq-definitions.json`.